k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 - Encapsulation of ALL data of a single business entity (like a customer) in one place so that consumers can ask any question about data usually residing in many different data sources.
 - Holding the data of only one business entity, they are very small and can be stored in RAM and provide unparalleled query performance.
 - Individual encryption at MicroDB or field levels.
-- Using SQLite they offer standard SQL operations.
+- Using SQLite, they offer standard SQL operations.
 - No business impact whereby providing continued availability of data during major structural modifications.

 #### 2.1.2 CommonDB ![](/articles/02_fabric_architecture/images/commonDBPic.gif)
 An additional SQLite database schema for storing reference tables common to all MicroDB.
 For example, a table storing a list of objects to which all MicroDB schemas point to.
 In a distributed system, one copy of each reference table is stored on each node.
-Fabric handles their synchronization across [nodes](#_Fabric_Cluster)
+Fabric handles their synchronization across [nodes](#_Fabric_Cluster).

 A common database is always available to be queried during every Fabric session enabling joining data between Common tables and a MicroDB in one SQL query.